mduboef/TikTokDeckMaker/README.md

   b: Type of brand either "app" or "nonapp"
   c: Desired percent cut taken represented as a integer

-Google implementation follows this tutorial: https://www.youtube.com/watch?v=cnPlKLEGR7E
+Google sheets implementation follows this tutorial: https://www.youtube.com/watch?v=cnPlKLEGR7E

 For use by Creatorly / Mammoth Media Inc.